droppedasbaby/godash/README.md

 Modeled after the [lodash](https://lodash.com/) library, godash is a collection of useful functions for working with slices/arrays, maps, sets, hashable sets, optionals and more.
 It is meant to help you write more concise and readable code in a functional way.
-So, in any case, the original data structure passed in is never edited.
-A copy is always returned.

 It is a work in progress, I will be adding more functions as I need them/as I have time.